 - 1 1/2 Cups Powdered Sugar

 - 1 1/2 Teaspoons Orange Zest from a 4th orange

 - Line a 9x13" dish with Reynold's nonstick foil.
 Or for taller bread, we like to use an 8x11".

 - Allow for the dough to thaw in a foil lined pan covered with greased plastic wrap.
 If you are going to cut them, this is the point to do halves or quarters.
 Quarters are better when feeding a crowd.

 - In a small dish, melt butter.

-- In another small dish, combine the sugar and orange peel.
+- In another small dish, combine the sugar and zest the 3 oranges.